-Error!
-Reference source not found. describes the standard Life Cycle.
-The IC is manufactured at the founder site.
-It is then shipped to Gemalto site where it is initialized/pre-personalized.
-The transformation of wafers into modules can be performed either at the founder site or at Gemalto site.
-The modules are then shipped to the Personalizer or to the Inlay manufacturer.
-In the latter case, The Inlay manufacturer ships the inlays to the Personalizer
+LC1 describes the standard and commonly used Life Cycle.
+The IC is manufactured at the founder site and then shipped to Gemalto site where it is initialized/pre-personalized.

+The transformation of wafers into modules can be performed either at the founder site (NXP) or at Gemalto module embedding site.

+The modules are then shipped to the Personalizer or Inlay manufacturer.
+In the latter case, The Inlay manufacturer ships the inlays to the Personalizer.

+Reference D1296549 Release 1.0p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 89

-During the shipment from Gemalto to the Personalizer or the Inlay manufacturer, the module is protected by a diversified key.
+During the shipment from Gemalto to the Personalizer or Inlay manufacturer, each module is protected with a diversified key.

-1.4.4.4 Init on module at Founder site
+1.4.4.4 Init on wafer (die) at founder site (NXP)

-Figure 3: LC2 Init on module at Founder site
+Figure 3: LC2 Init on wafer (die) at founder site